jagrvargen/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 13. natural - prints the sum of all the multiples of 3 and 5 under 1024.

 14. fibonacci - prints the first 50 fibonaci numbers.

+15. fibonacci - prints sum of all even fibonacci numbers under 4,000,000.